-A target is a website, web application, server, or network device that you would like to scan for security vulnerabilities using Acunetix.
+A target is a website, web application, server, or network device that you would like to scan for security vulnerabilities using Acunetix Premium/Online.
 In general, a target license is required for each web application and for each domain.
 For licensing purposes, the following rules apply:

 - localhost and 127.0.0.1 consume 1 target

 - example.com and www.example.com count as 1 target

 - https and http count as 1 target

 - Subdomains are different targets, e.g. www.example.com and www2.example.com consume 2 targets

 - Different URLs in the same domain count as 1 target, e.g. www.example.com and www.example.com/blog/ consume 1 target

 - Different ports for the same address count as 1 target, e.g. www.example.com:8080 and www.example.com:8888 consume 1 target